pagaia/qbquity-invoice/README.md

 ## Installation server

-In order to install the server you need to have mongoDB installed and running
+In order to install the server you need to have mongoDB installed and running.
+Edit connection url into config/config.js

 ## Start Server